countable-web/open-source-corporation/peopleops/getting_started/PROFESSIONAL_DEVELOPMENT.md

 ## Training

-We have official, billable training materials [here](../../product/engineering/TRAINING.md).
+We have official training materials [here](../../product/engineering/TRAINING.md).
 Bill for your time doing any of these.

 ## Books